moheddine-belhaj/MySecondBrain/README.md

 All services run as Docker containers on a single bridge network, using Docker DNS for service discovery (`qdrant:6333`, `ollama:11434`, `backend:8000`).

-**Search** (`GET /api/v1/search`): the query is embedded and matched against Qdrant (semantic) and, in parallel, matched against an in-process BM25 keyword index; the two rankings are fused with weighted RRF, deduplicated, and trimmed.

-**Chat** (`POST /api/v1/chat/rag`): retrieves top-k chunks via the hybrid search above, scans them for injected content, builds a prompt (system instructions + history + context + query) via LlamaIndex response synthesis, and returns an answer with cited sources.

-**Ingest** (`POST /api/v1/ingest`): scans the vault → chunks notes → embeds chunks via Ollama → upserts vectors into Qdrant → removes stale chunks → invalidates the BM25 index so the next search rebuilds it.

-**Incremental sync** (`POST /api/v1/ingest/sync`): diffs current vault file hashes against a persisted state file and re-indexes only what changed.

 See [docs/architecture.md](docs/architecture.md) for the full module map and the reasoning behind each design decision (why LlamaIndex, why Qdrant, why BM25 over sparse vectors, why RRF, etc.).

 ## Technology Stack